 The Waterloo-Cedar Falls Symphony offers both traditional orchestral favorites and innovative programming throughout the year.
 When the weather is warm, enjoy an outdoor concert or festival at the 1,200-seat RiverLoop Amphitheatre on the banks of the Cedar River in Waterloo utilized for performances, celebrations, and festivals.
 RiverLoop is where you’ll enjoy summer concerts by the Waterloo Municipal Band.

 When the weather is dreary, do you get cabin fever?
-Cure it by visiting a museum such as Sullivan Brothers Iowa Veterans Museum, Grout Museum of History and Science, John Deere Tractor & Engine Museum, and Carl A. & Peggy J. Bluedorn Science Imaginarium.
+Cure it by visiting a museum such as Sullivan Brothers Iowa Veterans Museum, Grout Museum of History and Science, John Deere Tractor & Engine Museum, Carl A. & Peggy J. Bluedorn Science Imaginarium, or the Bremer County Historical Society Museum.

 If you’d rather join in and make your own art, join a Cedar Valley Drink & Draw.
 Do you like to make things?
 Join The Cedar Valley Makers on the TechWorks Campus in Waterloo to get creative in a fully equipped industrial makerspace.
 Or check out The Hive, a DIY space stocked with equipment and tools at Waterloo Public Library.